Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Materials and methods

-\section{Respiratory virus infection time series data}
+\subsection{Respiratory virus infection time series data}

-Our dataset comprises 60,971 clinical samples tested for respiratory viruses by the West of Scotland Specialist Virology Center (WoSSVC) for Greater Glasgow and Clyde Health Board between January 2005 and December 2013.
-Each sample was tested by multiplex real-time RT-PCR and test results (virus positive or negative) were available for five groups of respiratory viruses: adenovirus (AdV); coronavirus (CoV); human metapneumovirus (MPV); influenza B virus (IBV); and respiratory syncytial virus (RSV) \cite{Gunson2005}.
+Our dataset derives from clinical samples tested for respiratory viruses by the West of Scotland Specialist Virology Center (WoSSVC) for Greater Glasgow and Clyde Health Board between January 2005 and December 2013.
+Each sample was tested by multiplex real-time RT-PCR and test results (virus positive or negative) were available for five groups of respiratory viruses: adenovirus [AdV]; coronavirus [CoV]; human metapneumovirus [MPV]; influenza B virus [IBV]; and respiratory syncytial virus [RSV] \cite{Gunson2005}.
 Sampling date, patient age, patient gender, the sample origin (hospital or general practice submission that we used as a proxy for infection severity) were recorded.
-Multiple samples from the same patient received within a 30-day period were aggregated into a single episode of respiratory illness.
-The 60,971 clinical samples corresponded to 36,157 patient episodes.
+Multiple samples from the same patient received within a 30-day period were aggregated into a single episode of respiratory illness resulting in 28,647 patient episodes.
 A patient was considered virus-positive during an episode if at least one clinical sample was positive during the 30-day window.
+We refer the reader to Nickbakhsh et al. \cite{Sema} for a full description of these data.

 Whilst data are available at the individual level, we are predominantly interested in estimating non-independent patterns in temporal patterns between the five viruses at the population level.
 Therefore, for each virus, data were aggregated into monthly infection counts across the time frame of this study.